Q: What makes the Inside-Out model unique?

 A: These courses are specifically designed not to take advantage of those who are incarcerated.
 “Inside” students and “outside” students engage in collaborative learning, and the Inside-Out pedagogy emphasizes the value and equality of participant voices in the semester-long exchange.

 A: Not necessarily.
-Of course, only instructors who have completed The International Inside-Out Instructor Training Institute would appropriately call their courses “The Inside-Out Prison Exchange Program” or “Inside-Out.”
+Of course, only instructors who have completed The International Inside-Out Instructor Training Institute can appropriately call their courses “The Inside-Out Prison Exchange Program” or “Inside-Out.”
 That having been said, we do not recommend doing a class like this without adequate training.
 It is much more complex than it appears.
-It may seem like a great thing to do – and it is; but if not done correctly, it can be potentially damaging.
+It may seem like a great thing to do – and it is.
+However, if not done correctly, it can be potentially damaging.